 Lead and facilitating stakeholder design workshops with multidisciplinary product teams during early stages of product ideation developing strong points of view, analysing assumptions and prioritising product concepts.

 One of my favourite methods to communicate a customer’s experience or journey through a product or service is illustrating compelling stories allowing potential opportunities, for design direction and innovation.

-Not every design has to be prototyped as it adds to the time and effort required to communicate design thinking for product teams.
+A favourite method for generating ideas and flows fast is involving team members from all disciplines to brainstorm via whiteboarding.
+Not every design has to be prototyped as it can add time and effort required to communicate design thinking for product teams.